 The IT Manager is responsible for:

-- Approving any data protection statements attached to communications such as emails and letters;
+- ensuring that approved data protection statements are attached to communications such as emails and letters;

 (d) General Staff Guidelines